khaled-bougrine/projetTT/README.md

 # Web application to manipulate Excel files through a graphical interface.

-CRUD with spring Boot with a database in the form of Excel files
+CRUD operation using Spring Boot with a database in the form of Excel files

 ![Tux, readMe ](src/main/resources/static/readMe-removebg-preview.png)